Lauren-Wilson/Portfolio/README.md

 -- This analysis was based off ficticious data and email request and is meant to showcase the use of XLOOKUP, VLOOKUP, SUMIFS, COUNTIFS, Pivot Tables, Chart creation, and overall analysis of a problem

+-- Created folder and uploaded files for EDA project